GambuzX/bababui/README.md

 Have fun!

-## Implementation
+## Implementation :rocket:

 ### Voice commands
 - `am i gay`: Measures how gay your username is;
 - `banana`: Gifts your server with a banana;
-- `cringe`: Spams 50 fifty cringy emojis and starts to play "I'm back" from Belle Delphine;
+- `cringe`: Spams 50 cringy emojis and starts playing "I'm back" from Belle Delphine;
 - `hello`: Say hello;
 - `help`: Display voice commands' help;
 - `leave`: Leave the channel;
 - `music`: Music related commands.
 Can play, skip and stop musics from youtube;
 - `ping`: Pong;
 - `spam`: Spams a message indefinitely.
 Don't worry, there is `spam stop`;
-- `tts`: repeats a message via Discord's Text-to-Speech;
+- `say`: repeats a message via Discord's Text-to-Speech;

 ### How a command is processed
-1. When the bot is added to a voice channel it begins listening to each user's voice separately (no funny stuff I promise :shypit:).
+1. When the bot is added to a voice channel it begins listening to each user's voice separately (no funny stuff I promise :shipit:).
 2. When a user talks, bababui records the voice and saves it to a file in the `recordings/` folder.
 3. This recording is then sent through GCloud's Speech-To-Text API in order to convert the voice to text and obtain the voice command.
 4. Bababui executes the command if it's valid.